Salwan/salwan.github.io/_posts/2018-06-01-amiga-a500-a520-s--video-mod.md

 # S-Video to RCA Video Out

 S-Video output means I get two signals out of the modified A520 one called Chroma (letter C) and one called Luma (letter Y for some reason).
-It wasn't clear in the guide how to convert that to a single RCS video-out signal, there are commercial S-Video to RCA converters but I felt since I went this far might as well try adding the conversion to the circuit.
+It wasn't clear in the guide how to convert that to a single RCA video-out signal, there are commercial S-Video to RCA converters but I felt since I went this far might as well try adding the conversion to the circuit.

 Upon googling, I was surprised that this conversion requires a single component and it's extremely easy to do!
 Just a single capacitor 470 pF across the Chroma and Luma outputs.

 ![svideo_to_rca]

 Did a quick breadboard test and voila!
-Got video out to display on TV:
+It got video out to display on TV:

 ![svideo_testing]

 ![svideo_testing2]

-The difference was very clear even through my phone's a camera:
+The difference was very clear even through my phone's camera:

 ![svideo_before_after]